rnts08/eth-watchtower/README.md

 - **Contract Discovery**: Detects new smart contract deployments and identifies token standards (ERC20, ERC721, ERC1155).
 - **Mint Detection**: Monitors `Transfer` events to detect token minting activities (transfers from the zero address).
 - **DEX Monitoring**: Watches for liquidity pool creation and token swaps on configured DEXes (e.g., Uniswap V2).
+- **Whale Watch**: Flags ERC20 transfers that exceed a configured value threshold.
+- **Large Approval**: Flags ERC20 approvals that exceed a configured value threshold or are infinite.
 - **Static Analysis**: Scans bytecode for risk factors like `SelfDestruct`, `HiddenMint`, `WriteToSlotZero`, `ReturnBomb`, `ERC777Reentrancy`, `DelegateCallToZero`, `CostlyLoop`, `ProxyDestruction`, `MetamorphicExploit`, `HardcodedSelfDestruct`, `UnsafeDelegateCall`, and `UncheckedMath`.
 - **Metrics**: Exposes Prometheus metrics for monitoring the watcher's health and detected events.
 - **Resilience**: Includes a watchdog to detect stalled RPC connections, failover support for multiple RPC endpoints, and a circuit breaker to temporarily avoid failing nodes.